Crosby, North Dakota: Climate

 According to the Köppen Climate Classification system, Crosby has a warm-summer humid continental climate, abbreviated "Dfb " on climate maps.

-Based on climate data in the years 1991–2020, the average date for the first autumn frost is September 23 while the last apring frost is usually around May 14, giving Crosby, North Dakota an average growing season of 132 days.
+Based on climate data in the years 1991–2020, the average date for the first autumn frost is September 23 while the last spring frost is usually around May 14, giving Crosby, North Dakota an average growing season of 132 days.

+Government

+Bert Anderson served as mayor until 2014.
+On December 4, 2023, Troy Vassen resigned as mayor after a city council meeting as he was planning to move out of the city.
+On December 20, 2023, Vassen's cousin and president of the Crosby City Council Kjell Vassen was appointed to act as mayor until June 11, 2024 when James Jacobs defeated him in the city's mayoral election.